Analysis of Resistors in Series and Parallel

 Because of ESR, a capacitor’s voltage can exhibit an instantaneous step equal to I × ESR at current transients, degrading filtering.
 Low-ESR capacitors improve ripple and transient response in power supplies, while some regulators actually require a minimum ESR range for loop stability.

-Typical ESR magnitudes vary widely by technology, size, and frequency:
+Typical ESR magnitudes vary by technology, size, and frequency (standard 2026 benchmarks):

 ESR also interacts with ESL (equivalent series inductance).
 Older wound capacitors had higher ESL; modern constructions reduce ESL, but at high frequencies ESL can dominate and produce resonances.